livecycle/preevy/README.md

 ## Security

-In case you find a security issue or have something you would like to discuss refer to our [security policy](https://github.com/livecycle/preevy/blob/main/security.md).
+In case you find a security issue or have something you would like to discuss, refer to our [security policy](https://github.com/livecycle/preevy/blob/main/security.md).

 ### Notice on preview environments exposure